JustinTulloss/zeromq.node/README.md

  * send(message, ...) - `message` is a string to send across the wire.
 The message is not sent immediately, but there is no callback indicating when it has been transmitted.
-See the zeromq documentation for [zmq_send](http://api.zeromq.org/2-1:zmq-send) for exact transmission semantics.
+See the [0MQ](http://www.zeromq.org/intro:read-the-manual) documentation for [zmq_send](http://api.zeromq.org/2-1:zmq-send) for exact transmission semantics.
 Raises an exception if the return is < 0.

    The message must be a `Buffer` object or a string.
 It is assumed that